 Universal credit is a new benefit system that will replace many of the current benefits and tax credits.
 Some

 families with children who are claiming benefits or tax credits for the first time in certain areas must now claim

 universal credit instead.
 For more information on universal credit and how it may affect your family you can visit our universal credit page.

 What is income support?

-If you receive income support you may also be entitled to other benefits such as help with your rent or mortgage and health costs (see below).
+If you receive income support you may also be entitled to other benefits such as help with your rent or mortgage and health costs (see page three).